 11.2.2 Reference Oils Analysis—Do not submit reference oils to physical or chemical analyses for identification purposes.
 Identifying the oils by analyses could undermine the confidentiality required to operate an effective blind reference oil system.
 Therefore, reference oils are supplied with the explicit understanding that they will not be subjected to analyses other than those specified within this procedure unless specifically authorized by the TMC (see Annex A3).
 In such cases where analyses are authorized, supply written confirmation of the circumstances involved, the data obtained, and the name of the person authorizing the analysis to the TMC.

 11.3 Test Numbering—Number each T-13 test to identify the test stand number, the test stand run number, engine serial number, and engine hours at the start of the test.
 The sequential stand run number remains unchanged for reruns of aborted, invalid, or unacceptable calibration tests.
-However, follow the sequential stand run number by the letter A for the first rerun, B for the second, and so forth.
-For calibration tests, engine hours shall be zero.
-For non-reference oil tests, engine hours are the test hours accumulated since last calibration.
-For example, 58-12A-2H0380-0 defines a test on stand 58 and stand run 12 as a calibration test that was run twice on engine 2H0380 (serial number).
-A test number of 58-14-2H0380-300 defines a test on stand 58 and stand run 14 as a non-reference oil test on engine 2H0380, which has run 300 hours since the last reference.
+However, follow the sequential stand run number by the letter A for the first rerun, B for the second, and so forth..
+For example, 58-12A-2H0380-121 defines a test on stand 58 and stand run 12 as a calibration test that was run twice on engine 2H0380 (serial number) with rebuild kit 121.
+A test number of 58-14-2H0380-300 defines a test on stand 58 and stand run 14 as a non-reference oil test on engine 2H0380 with rebuild kit 300.

 11.4 New Laboratories and New Test Stands: